xy6g13/equinox_working/README.md

 # equinox mit
 Contains python scripts that process mitgcm LLC4320 output for the EQUINOx project (with A. Ponte and others)

-- Geostrophy_assessment: To examine the validity of geostrophic balance, and horizontal momentum budget globally.
+- Geostrophy_assessment: To examine the validity of geostrophic balance, and horizontal momentum budget globally (submitted to JGR oceans).

-- Lagrangian_vs_Eulerian_LLC4320: To perform Lagrangian and Eulerian comparisons spectrally.
+- Lagrangian_vs_Eulerian_LLC4320: To perform Lagrangian and Eulerian comparisons spectrally (on going work).

 - sandbox/: Rotary spectra of horizontal velocity from drifter obs. and LLC4320 output (Yu et al. 2019 GRL); basic stuff; some tests

-- GRL_LLC4320_Drifter_2019: Figures in Yu et al. 2019 (will move to an independent repository later)

 - doc/: conda and git info